beyarkay/RideSharingOptimisation/README.md

 * Assume only 2 parents and 2 children, to allow manual checking of the solution
 * Cars and their drivers can be considered to be one entity
 * Only look to solve for the afternoon rides, where children go from school, to a sport, to home
+* Use abstract time steps, not hours minutes seconds

 ## Further Research
 Once the above problem has been solved for its search space, the search space will be expanded by eliminating each of the above simplifications, one by one.